 Beacons for Sports Industry

 Beacons also offer opportunities for marketers to bring enhanced experiences to sports fans in a confined area or event.
 The Catalonian Camp Nou, Barcelona’s football team stadium, is a perfect illustration of the beacon’s utilization.
-When sports fans arrive, they receive notifications about FC Barcelona, the latest updates and news related to the club, ticket availability, and existing offers in official stores of the football team.
+When sports fans arrive, they receive notifications about FC Barcelona, the latest updates and news related to the club, ticket availability, and existing offers in the official stores of the football team.

 How Effective Is Proximity Marketing?